Selfbyt/.github/profile/README.md

 Data: Datasets and training data used for AI research and development.
 Documentation: Detailed documentation, research papers, and guides related to our projects.
 Resources: Additional resources, presentations, and materials.
-Projects
-# Virtual Human Brain
-Our flagship project is the development of a virtual human brain.
-This ambitious undertaking involves building an AI system that can mimic human intelligence, cognitive processes, and learning abilities.
-Through this project, we aim to create a platform that enables personalized learning experiences and pushes the boundaries of AI research.

-# AI Research
+# Research
-In addition to the virtual human brain project, we actively engage in cutting-edge AI research.
-Our team of engineers work on various topics, including natural language processing, computer vision, machine learning, and deep learning.
-We strive to contribute to the advancements in AI and develop innovative solutions.
+We actively engage in cutting-edge AI and Human Computer Interaction research .
+Our team work on various topics, including natural language processing, computer vision, machine learning, and deep learning.
+We strive to contribute to the advancements in engineering and develop innovative solutions.

 # Getting Started
 To get started with our projects, please refer to the respective project directories and documentation available in this repository.
 You'll find detailed instructions, guidelines, and examples to help you understand and contribute to our work.

 # Contributing
 We welcome contributions from the open-source community to help us in our mission.
-If you're interested in contributing, please follow the guidelines outlined in our CONTRIBUTING.md file.
+If you're interested in contributing, please follow the guidelines outlined in our [Contribution Guide](CONTRIBUTING.md)

 # Contact
 For any inquiries or further information about Selfbyt, please reach out to us:

-Email: fmbishu@gmail.com
+Email: selfbytdevelopmentlabs@gmail.com
-# License
+# Licenses
-This repository is licensed under the MIT License.
-Feel free to use, modify, and distribute the code and resources in accordance with the terms of the license.
+Seelfbyt is involed in open-source project and closed-software.
+Feel free to use, modify, and distribute the open-source code and resources in accordance with the terms of the respective license.

 We appreciate your interest in Selfbyt and look forward to collaborating with you in our journey to personalize learning and advance artificial intelligence research!